About Attorney Kevin Murphy

 Awards & Recognitions

-Kevin is the Immediate Past Chair of the North Carolina Advocates for Justice’s Employment Law Section and has been named to the 2018 and 2019 Super Lawyers’ Rising Stars lists.
+Kevin is the Immediate Past Chair of the North Carolina Advocates for Justice’s Employment Law Section and has been named to the 2018, 2019 and 2020 Super Lawyers’ Rising Stars lists.
 Kevin has an Avvo Rating of 10.0—the highest rating available from AVVO.
-Kevin earned a Client’s Choice Award for 2018 from AVVO.*
+Kevin earned a Client’s Choice Award for 2018 from AVVO.* Kevin has also been selected by his peers as a member of North Carolina’s 2018 Legal Elite in Business North Carolina Magazine.

 Kevin is a frequent lecturer on employment law topics, including at the annual conference of labor and employment attorneys from both North and South Carolina where Kevin spoke on “Ethical Issues in Employment Practice” and the annual conference of plaintiffs lawyers in North Carolina where he lectured on employment law.
 Kevin has also presented at the Mecklenburg County Bar’s seminar for attorneys entitled, “What is the Public’s Policy?
 Wrongful Discharge after HB2,” as both the organizer and a speaker.